dliw/fpCEF3/Readme.md

 ## FAQ:
 ### Which versions of CEF are supported?

 fpCEF3 only supports CEF3, *no* support for CEF1.
-Version 3.1650 (and newer) should work.
+See changelog for the latest supported version, older ones usually don't work, newer ones *may* work, but are *not* recommended.

 ### Which platforms are supported?